Feedback and Complaints

 We welcome both positive and constructive feedback as this helps us to improve services for the future.

-If you have received excellent service, please take the time to lodge a compliment so we can pass it onto the relevant staff member.
+If you have received excellent service, please take the time to lodge a feedback form so we can pass it onto the relevant staff member.

-If you are dissatisfied with a decision, the quality of our services or the behaviour of a council employee or contractor, it’s important we hear about it.
+If you are dissatisfied with a decision made by us, the quality of our services or the behaviour of a council employee or contractor, it’s important we hear about it.
 We take all complaints seriously and will work with you to address your complaint in a fair and transparent way.

 We will engage with you in a meaningful and respectful way and ask that you do the same.
 We will not engage or respond to feedback or complaints containing abusive, demeaning or inappropriate language or remarks that are discriminatory.